jesse-d-marder/clustering-project/README.md

 Explore: The questions established in planning were analyzed using statistical tests including correlation and t-tests to confirm hypotheses about the data.
 This work was completed in the explore_zillow.ipynb file and relevant portions were moved to the improve_zillow.ipynb final deliverable.
 A visualization illustrating the results of the tests and answering each question is included.

 Model: Four different regression algorithms were investigated to determine if log errors could be predicted using features identified during exploration.
 A select set of hyperparameters were tested against train and validate data to determine which demonstrated the best performance.
-The final model was selected and used to make predictions on the withheld test data.
+The final model was selected based on RMSE score on validate (after checking for overfitting) and used to make predictions on the withheld test data.

 Delivery: This is in the form of this github repository as well as a presentation of my final notebook to the stakeholders.